 Loss assessment coverage is offered by most home insurance providers.
 When signing up for a condo, townhome or homeowners insurance policy, loss assessment will typically be offered by the provider as an optional coverage that can be purchased for an additional cost.

 When deciding how much coverage to choose, consider the number of people living in the HOA and what kind of common areas are provided by the HOA, like swimming pools, playgrounds and other places people may get injured or could be costly to repair.
-These factors could increase the chances of an assessment and increase the value of that assessment.
+These factors could increase the chances of an assessment and increase the amount of that assessment.

 Frequently asked questions